Deltanic/ModLoader/README.md

-MODLOADER 1.0.3 MANUAL
+Modloader 1.0.3 Manual
 =========================

 *Make sure this resource has access to the restartResource function.
 You can simply add it to the admingroup in the ACL.*

 How does it work?
 Well simple.
-Just get a mod from any website, for example gtainside.com.
+Just get a mod from any website... for example a site like gtainside.com.

-Make sure all the files you place are lowercase, and thus not UPPERCASE!
-If not, ModLoader won't catch your mods.
+Make sure all the files you place are completely lowercase, and not UPPERCASE!
+If not, ModLoader won't detect your mods.
-Also, make sure the file-extenstion is lowercase.
+Also, make sure the file-extention is lowercase.

-If ModLoader doesnt see your mod, it's your problem.
-ModLoader works correct so you simply have an incorrect modname.
+If ModLoader doesnt see your modification, it's probably an issue on your side.
+ModLoader has been designed to load based on the name of the modification.
 Please see or ask in the forum topic for solutions.

 To install a mod: